aishafb60/holbertonschool-shell/basics/README.md

-# 16-clean_emacs Script
+# 17-tree Script
-This script deletes all files in the current working directory that end with the character ~.
+This script creates the directories welcome/, welcome/to/, and welcome/to/school in the current directory.